 About Auburn Public Studio

-As the educational arm of Auburn Public Theater, Auburn Public Studio is an accessible and affordable studio space, offering ongoing, dynamic programs in dance, theater, rock and voice performance for young people ages 3-18 and adults.
+As the educational arm of Auburn Public Theater, Auburn Public Studio is an accessible and affordable studio space, offering ongoing, dynamic programs in film, theater, rock and voice performance for young people ages 3-18 and adults.
 Auburn Public Studio also offers rewarding after school programming for local school districts.
 APS challenges and educates our community’s children and fosters creative growth for all through shared performance experiences.

 Auburn Public Studio provides students of all ages with the opportunity to immerse themselves in dance, music and theater arts, emphasizing creativity, proper technique, versatility, equality and performance skills.
 Students are held to the highest standards of excellence by the experienced APS faculty, who prepare them to continue on in their chosen field with confidence, success and deep personal satisfaction.
 APS offers an accessible, safe and inclusive space that fosters talented and motivated students to do their best and pursue their dreams.